InterSTEMDev/interstem.us/_posts/december2022blogs/2022-12-10-Questions for Daniel Moon.md

 ---
 layout: post
-title:  "Questions for Daniel Moon"
+title:  "How Daniel Got Into Columbia University"
 date:   2022-12-10 17:00:02
-author: "Jessica Chung"
+author: "Rita Lai"
-image: ../../2022/june/liquid_magnetic_telescopes.png
+image: ../../2022/december/danielMoon.jpeg
 description: As an incoming freshman at Columbia University majoring in biochemistry, Daniel Moon has already lived through the grueling experience of highschool and college admissions.
 He hopes that he can provide insight for anyone currently going through the application process.
 time: 5 min
 ---
-<h2 style="font-family: Ergonomique Bold">Questions for Daniel Moon</h2>
+<h2 style="font-family: Ergonomique Bold">How Daniel Got Into Columbia University</h2>
-Jessica Chung.
+Rita Lai.
 12/10/2022
 <hr>

+As a freshman at Columbia University majoring in biochemistry, Daniel Moon has already lived through the grueling experience of highschool and college admissions.
+He hopes that he can provide insight for anyone currently going through the application process.

 <br><span style="font-weight: 900">How did you make a college list?
 How many colleges did you apply to? </span>